(A chapter of Akayama DanJay.)

 “Thank you for your hospitality.”
-Jay hadn’t changed from his funeral-attire.
-He hung his dark jacket and loosened his purple tie.
+Jay hung up his dark jacket and loosened his purple tie.
 “Can I buy you dinner?
 What’s your favorite restaurant around here?”

 “We’re pretty far from town,” said Bob.
 “I don’t wanna drive those icy roads now that it’s so dark.
 But there’s a burger-place near the gas-station around the corner, past the chicken-farm.”

 Dan sat on the couch and stared through Bob’s television.
 “I could eat some fries.”